PRTG Manual: Monitoring via SNMP

 - If your network is publicly accessible, you might want to use SNMP v3, which has encryption and secure access.
-However, security and encryption add overhead, which results in less performance.
+However, this also adds overhead, which results in less performance.

 - If your network is isolated or well-protected behind firewalls, the lower security level of SNMP v1 or SNMP v2c might be sufficient.

-The most important aspect is to set the same SNMP version in the PRTG settings (for example, in the root group settings) as you have configured in your target device.
-If you select an SNMP version that is not supported by the server or device that you want to monitor, you receive an error message.
-Unfortunately, these error messages, in most cases, do not explicitly point to the possibility that you are using the incorrect SNMP version.
-These messages provide minimum information only, such as cannot connect.
-Similar errors occur when community strings, usernames, or passwords do not match.
+Make sure to set the same SNMP version in the PRTG settings (for example, in the root group settings) as in the target device.
+If you select an SNMP version that is not supported by the server or target device, you receive an error message.
+These error messages often do not explicitly say that you are using the wrong SNMP version and only provide minimum information, such as cannot connect.
+Similar errors occur when community strings, user names, or passwords do not match.